deepsense-ai/seahorse/docs/operations/read_transformer.md

 Reads a [Transformer](../classes/transformer.html) from a directory at the specified location.

-It supports reading data from local file system and HDFS.
+It supports reading `Transformers` from the local file system and HDFS.

 **Since**: Seahorse 1.1.0